yakir12/Associations.jl/README.md

 1. Install [Julia](https://julialang.org/downloads/) -> you should be able to launch it (some icon on the Desktop or some such)
 2. start Julia -> a Julia-terminal popped up
 3. Copy: `Pkg.clone("git://github.com/yakir12/Associations.jl.git")` and paste it in the newly opened Julia-terminal, press Enter
-4. You can close the Julia-terminal now
+4. You can close the Julia-terminal after it's done running
-5. Download the `LogBeetle` file, put it somewhere nice (the Desktop?)
+> 5. Download the `LogBeetle` file, put it somewhere nice (the Desktop?)

-That's it.
+> That's it.
 Now whenever you double click on the `LogBeetle` file the program will start.

+To start the program, open a Julia-terminal,

 ## How to use